US Créteil Handball

 US Créteil Handball is a French handball team based in Créteil, a suburb of Paris, that plays in the LNH Division 1.

+In the late 1980's it was one of the best teams in France, where they won the French Championship and Cup in 1989 and reached the final of the EHF Cup Winners' Cup in 1989 and the semifinal of the 1990 European Cup.

 Billy – the official mascot of US Créteil Handball.